vitkolos/notes-ipp/semestr6/dialogue-systems/exam.md

 	- usage: in-house data collection, prototyping/evaluating the system before implementing it
 - What is corpus annotation, what is inter-annotator agreement?
 	- annotation = labels, description added to the collected data (dialogues)
-		- transcriptions
+		- transcriptions (for ASR)
-		- semantic annotation (NLU: dialogue acts, …)
+		- semantic annotation (for NLU) – dialogue acts, …
-		- named entity labelling (NLU)
+		- named entity labelling (for NLU)
 	- inter-annotator agreement (IAA)
 		- measures the reliability of manual annotations
 		- multiple people annotate the same thing